 Step 10.
 On the right side of the Device Installation Restrictions folder, double-click the policy “Prevent installation of devices that match any of these device instance IDs.”

 Step 11.
-Now,, select the
+Now, select the Enabled option.

 Step 12.
-Then, click on the
+Then, click on the Show button under the Options section.

 Step 13.
-After that, In the “Show Contents” dialog box, under the Value column, double-click the space bar and paste the ID you have copied in Step 6.
+After that, in the “Show Contents” dialog box, under the Value column, double-click the space bar and paste the ID you have copied in Step 6.

 Step 14.
-Then, Click
+Then, click OK.

 Step 15.
-Next, Click
+Next, click Apply.

 Step 16.
-Click
+Click OK.

 Step 17.
-After that, Again, open the Device Manager.
+After that, again, open the Device Manager.

 Step 18.
-Then, Expand the
+Then, expand the Keyboards entry.

 Step 20.
-At last, Reboot your laptop.
+At last, reboot your laptop.

 After the above steps, your laptop’s built-in keyboard should be disabled.
 Even when you restart your computer, drivers for the keyboard will not install.